Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 Google doesn’t recognize structured data by itself as a Google ranking factor, it’s how you manipulate that structured data and what you do with it that affects your SEO and in turn your site traffic, ranking, and conversion rate.

-Without delving into the specifics of data structures and how coding languages facilitate site structure and layout, your structured data helps Google understand your content, therefore, it is one of the keys to how well you are defined by search engines and how users can find you and your products.
+Without delving into the specifics of data structures and how coding languages facilitate site structure and layout, your structured data makes Google understand your content, therefore, it is one of the keys to how well you are defined by search engines and how users can find you and your products.

-In particular, e-commerce sites benefit greatly from using structured data to improve their ranking and presentation to better the user experience.
-If you want to compete in the marketplace effectively, building out product details to create robust and informative rich snippets that tell users everything they need to know before they even click.
+If you want to compete in the marketplace effectively, building out product details to create robust and informative rich snippets that tell users everything they need to know before they even click on a web page.

-The overall benefits of structured data exceed far beyond e-commerce and rich snippets though.
+The overall benefits of structured data exceed far beyond ecommerce and rich snippets though.

 Structured data can impact your SEO negatively if you use it wrong, but if you take advantage of all that data in the right way, you can essentially teach Google how to interpret your content and improve your ranking with the data that you already have.